Base of fire

-In military terminology, a base of fire is a supporting force that provides overwatch and covering fire to other advancing units while they are executing fire and movement tactics.
-A base of fire can be a platoon during company fire and movement, by individual armoured fighting vehicles (esp. tanks) or infantry sections, in platoon fire and movement, or even by fireteams or individual soldiers, in the final stages of an assault.
+In military terminology, a base of fire is a supporting force that provides overwatch and covering fire to other advancing friendly units during fire and maneuver tactics.
+A base of fire can be established by gunships or fire support bases during large-scale combined arms operations; by a heavy weapons platoon in company-level fire and movement; by individual armoured fighting vehicles (esp. tanks and infantry fighting vehicles) or infantry sections in platoon-level fire and movement; or by fireteams or even individual soldiers in squad-level assaults.